Mount GitHub repositories into a Session container so the Agent can read, modify code, and open Pull Requests.

 Bash,Read,Write,Edit,Glob, andGrepin the Agent'stoolsto cover code search and modification. - State the mount path explicitly in the Agent's

-systemprompt, e.g. “Your working directory is/app/your-repo.
-Run allgitandghcommands inside this folder.” - For long tasks, ask the Agent to run
+systemprompt, e.g. "Your repository is at/data/workspace/your-repo.
+Run allgitandghcommands inside this folder." - For long tasks, ask the Agent to run

-git statusat the end of each turn so nothing is left uncommitted. - To carry artefacts across Sessions, have the Agent upload key outputs (patches, reports) via the Files API; otherwise unuploaded intermediate files are lost when the container disk is reclaimed after 24 hours of inactivity.
+git statusat the end of each turn so nothing is left uncommitted. - To carry artefacts across Sessions, have the Agent upload key outputs (patches, reports) via the Files API; unuploaded intermediate files can be lost when the sandbox is reclaimed or recreated.

 FAQ